Russia grants bail to nine foreign Greenpeace activists

 One other activist has been ordered held in further pre-trial detention.
 All 30 face up to seven years in prison if convicted.

-But the rulings signaled a shift in Russia's handling of the case, which has fueled Western criticism of President Vladimir Putin's third term.
+But the rulings signalled a shift in Russia's handling of the case, which has fuelled Western criticism of President Vladimir Putin's third term.
 Courts had repeatedly refused to free them on bail in previous hearings.

 They are charged with hooliganism over the protest, in which some tried to scale an oil platform in the Pechora Sea which is Russia's first offshore rig in the Arctic.